What to Say to Someone Who Is Dying

 Marty Tousley, a grief counselor, adds, “Don’t desert the one who is dying.
 Let that person take the lead.”

-4 Things to Say to Someone Who Is Dying
+Things To Say to Someone Who Is Dying

-When you do have a conversation with a senior loved one, remember to keep the focus on their feelings and needs during that time.
+When you do have a conversation with a senior loved one, remember to keep the focus on his or her feelings and needs during that time.
 Think about what you want to say beforehand, says Elster.
 “Write it down if necessary so you don’t forget.”

-Some other points to keep in mind include:
+Some other points to keep in mind include the following: